Annabella Fleck

-Annabella Fleck is a German model and beauty pageant titleholder who was crowned Miss Earth Germany and represented her country in the Miss Earth 2020.
+Annabella Fleck (born 29 December) is a German model, beauty pageant titleholder, and actress who was crowned Miss Earth Germany and represented her country in the Miss Earth 2020.
 She was also crowned Miss International Germany and Miss Europe Germany in 2019.

-She was a G20 delegate at the Ladakh International Music Festival 2023 in India.

 Early life and education

-Fleck was born in Munich, Germany as the oldest child of three.
+Fleck was born on 29 December in Munich, Germany as the oldest child of three.
 She attended a music high school, where she developed her skills as a pianist.
 Additionally, she practiced ballet at the Bavarian State Opera.

 Pageantry

 Fleck began her pageantry career by winning the title of Miss Europe Germany in 2019.
 She was then crowned Miss International Germany and represented Germany at the Miss International 2019 pageant held on November 12, 2019, at Tokyo Dome City Hall in Tokyo, Japan.

 In 2020, she was crowned Miss Earth Germany and competed in the Miss Earth 2020 pageant, where she was placed in the top 20.

 In 2022, she collaborated with Dolce & Gabbana for Milan Fashion Week.
 She also participated in Cannes Film Festival in the same year.